Modern teens do so many things better than we did.

 Something very painful happened to a teenager named Nikolas Cruz.
 He was expelled from Marjory Stoneman Douglas High School.
-This must have been very painful for this troubled, young man.
+This must have been very difficult for this troubled young man.

 To experience a painful life event like school expulsion, a modern teen would need to practice excellent self-care to cope in a healthy manner.

 Yet as we know, he did not cope with it well.

 On February 14, 2018, he took an Uber to his old high school and, led by his anger and emotions, he committed one of the worst, unimaginable events in American history.

 I wish I could go back in time, before he did this violent act… (or someone could go back and meet with him).

 I would have asked his adopted parents if I could have him for the weekend.
 (His birth parents both passed.)
 I would take him camping.
 Maybe fishing.
 Maybe bring him to a concert or a ball game.
 My Spotify would play a bunch of good, relaxing music.
 I would fill his belly with good food and drink.
 We would have prayed, meditated.
 We would have laughed and dreamed of a better future.

 Most importantly, as I have done with many teenagers, I would have coached him in practicing self-care.

 And I would have taught him about the necessity of practicing daily self-care, especially when life is hard.

 As with all life skills, modern teens need help from their parents and/or other adults in learning how to practice excellent self-care.